How Do Ants Build Their Homes?

 Tunnel Networks: Their underground tunnels provide space for food storage and nurseries.

-Visit our Species, Control, and DIY Guide sections for additional resources on wasps and ways to tackle a wasp infestation.
+Visit our Species, Ant Control, and DIY Guide sections for additional resources on ant and ways to tackle a ant infestation. environmental benefits of ants homes

 Ant nests are not just for shelter; they also play a crucial role in nature.
 Their tunnels help aerate soil, allowing air and water to reach plant roots.
 Some ant species even disperse seeds, helping with plant growth and biodiversity.

-• Decomposition: Ants break down organic matter, enriching the soil.
+Decomposition: Ants break down organic matter, enriching the soil with nutrients and boosting plant health.

 ant trail